-As our own Laura Heck, MA, LMFTA mentioned in her guest posting on Monday, almost half of marriages end in divorce.
-With such odds, the idea of marriage may seem like a recipe for disaster, a naïve and idealistic dream which will inevitably end at best in disappointment and, at worst, in the destruction of your life.
+In her previous blog, Gottman Master Trainer Laura Heck noted that almost half of marriages end in divorce.
+With such odds, the idea of marriage may seem like a recipe for disaster.
 Though there is plenty of evidence for such a bleak view of marriage in this day and age, long-term commitment to the one you love need not be a gamble.

-Whether you feel that you and your partner are sailing swiftly through clear waters or are perilously adrift, applying Dr. Gottman’s principle of building Love Maps can help to build the friendship and intimacy in your relationship.
-In our research, we have discovered that a very powerful predictor of relationship stability is whether couples allocate “cognitive room” for their relationship and for the world of their partner.
+Whether you feel that you and your partner are sailing swiftly through clear waters or are perilously adrift, applying Drs.
+John and Julie Gottman’s principle of building Love Maps can help build friendship and intimacy in your relationship.
+A powerful predictor of relationship stability is whether couples allocate “cognitive room” for their relationship and for the world of their partner.

 The Gottman Institute has developed a number of products and resources that emphasize building Love Maps.
 The 52 Questions Card Deck is one of the most useful.
 In this post, we invite you to discover your similarities and your differences in the world of romance with your partner.
 Exercises from the 52 Questions Card Deck can be a source of joy, and more importantly, an invitation to further discovery.
 If practiced with warmth, curiosity, and affection, these questions will strengthen your intimate connection and initiate an exchange of personal stories.
 To build deeper meaning with your loved one in your shared relationship, and to learn more about each other and yourself, ask each other some of the following questions: